Self-Employment Tax: What Is It & How To Calculate It

 How Does Self-Employment Tax Work?

-Businesses with paid employees implement a payroll process to withhold taxes and remit them to the government, but self-employed individuals must complete these steps on their own.
-Quarterly estimated taxes should be paid throughout the year, with a final calculation and payment when you file your annual tax form.
+SE tax works differently when you’re an independent contractor vs. employee.
+Businesses with paid employees use a payroll process to withhold and remit taxes to the government, but self-employed individuals must complete these steps on their own.
+Estimated taxes should be paid throughout the year, with a final calculation when you file your annual tax return.

 - Self-Employment Tax: Use Schedule SE to calculate self-employment tax separately.
-You'll also be able to deduct 50% of your total self-employment tax owed as a business deduction, which will lessen your overall tax liability.
+You can often deduct 50% of your total self-employment tax owed as a business deduction, which may lower your overall tax liability.

 Why Do You Pay Self-Employment Tax?